Maximus5/ConEmu/README.md

 ## Please VOTE! - ConEmu has been selected to be on the ballot for the May 2015 Community Choice SourceForge project of the Month!

-Voting will end on will end on 2015 April 15.
-User must be registered at SourceForge.net to vote.
+Voting will end on Wednesday, April 15th, 2015.
+Users must be registered at SourceForge.net to vote.

 Just post in the voting thread (https://sourceforge.net/p/potm/discussion/vote/thread/ca38c9ae/):